xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ### BTB Poisoning

 **Indirect branches** are a basic type of processor instruction which enable programs to dynamically change what code is executed by the processor at runtime.
 To execute an indirect branch, the processor computes a *branch target*, which determines what instruction to execute after the indirect branch.
 However, the processor cannot fetch the next instruction until the branch target is computed, resulting in pipeline stalls that significantly degrade performance.
-To eliminate these stalls, processors execute speculatively with the help of BTB[^9].
+To eliminate these stalls, processors execute speculatively with the help of BTB[^10].
 Since the BTB is shared among multiple processes running on the same core, information leakage from one process to another through BTB side channel is possible.
 To create a BTB-based side channel, three conditions must be satisfied:
 - First, the Trojan process has to fill a BTB entry by executing a branch instruction;
 - Second, the execution time of the Spy process running on the same core must be affected by the state of the BTB, which is possible when two processes are using the same BTB entry;
-- Third, the Spy process must be able to detect the impact on its execution by performing time measurements[^10].
+- Third, the Spy process must be able to detect the impact on its execution by performing time measurements[^11].

 ### SpectreRSB

+The **Return Stack Buffer (RSB)**{: style="color: red"} is a fixed-size buffer that provides predictions for <code>ret</code> instructions.
+Consider a RSB that can hold $16$ entries.
+It must drop the oldest entries if a call chain goes deeper than that.
+As this deep call chain returns, it has actually executed more <code>ret</code> instructions than the number of entries in the RSB and the RSB has underflowed[^12].

 ## References